scott-grimes/homeserver/RUNBOOK.md

 ## Cluster Setup

-See BAREMETAL or AWS files to create a new cluster, once kubeconfig has the cluster context, proceed.
+See BAREMETAL or AWS files to create a new cluster, once kubeconfig has the cluster context set to our cluster, proceed.

 Run
 ```
 helm init
 ```
 to prepare the cluster for installations via helm
+NOTE: need to add tls verification later

 ## Ingress via Traefik